 - reflecting and evaluating during every step of the cycle to ensure that leaders deepen their understanding of their experience, and continue to improve their organizing skills

-The staff and consultants of the Congress provide the leaders of member and allied organizations with access to training opportunities to increase their capacity to affect change in their communities.
+The staff and consultants of the Latino Congress provides the leaders of member and allied organizations with access to training opportunities to increase their capacity to affect change in their communities.

 COMMON AGENDA OF CHANGE